Filial Responsibility: State Laws that Mandates Adult Children Pay for Parental Care

 - Only 19% aged 55+ have over $250,000 saved.

 - 44% aged 44-54 have less than $10,000 in total savings.

 - 29% aged 55+ have less than $10,000 in total savings.

 Even if your parents are in that stark minority (15 or 19%) with a decent amount of savings, would you feel safe having them retire to never work again on that amount of savings?
 I sure wouldn’t.

 The thing is, you may not even have a choice, due to filial responsibility.
-At least 30 states have filial responsibility laws that mandate adult children must pay for their parents basic life needs, should they need it, including nursing home care.
+At least 28 states and Puerto Rico have filial responsibility laws that mandate adult children must pay for their parent’s basic life needs, should they need it, including nursing home care.

-States with some level of filial responsibility laws include:
+States with some level of filial responsibility laws (presently and previously) include:

 - New Hampshire

 - North Carolina